HarshCasper/Rotten-Scripts/WhatsappSmsBomber/README.md

 ### How to Use

 ```
-- Install Python 3.6 or above from the [Official Website](https://www.python.org/downloads/)
+- Install Python 3.6 or above from the url given in the links section.
 - Run "pip install selenium" in your cmd terminal to install Selenium.
 - Download the chrome webdriver from the above Url and place that in  "C:\WebDriver\bin".
 - Create the WebDriver and bin folder and place your downloaded file and add that to your path in enviroment variable.